 While I never thought my eating disorder was affecting my performance, I look back and realize it did.
 I struggled with injuries my whole career, underwent five shoulder surgeries and did not heal properly.
 I was also an emotional train wreck because my identity was totally wrapped up in my sport.
 Seeking treatment with a therapist and the strength I drew from my faith eventually helped me overcome my disorder.

 My coach didn't know about my disorder at first.
 I remember being terrified before I told him.
-I felt like I was letting him down, I was embarrassed.
+I felt like I was letting him down; I was embarrassed.
 But it was a road we traveled together, and it helped for me to communicate to him what was helpful to me and what wasn't.

-Here are some helpful strategies that my coach used during my recovery that helped me, and some that my husband, who was with me throughout my recovery, now uses with his diving teams:
+Here are some helpful strategies, some of which my coach used with me during my recovery, and some of which my husband, who was with me throughout my recovery, now uses with his diving teams: